ChurchApps/FreeShowWeb/src/routes/docs/format-show/+page.md

 		}
 	},
 	"layouts": {
-		// multiple layouts can be used to rearrange the same slide groups with different orders
+		// multiple layouts/arrangements can be used to rearrange the same slide groups with different orders
 		// only one layout is required
 		// the same slide groups can be added multiple times in the same layout "<layout_id>": {